Erasmus+ Blended Intensive Programmes – BIPCopyright: © Palacky-Universität Olomouc

 Who is eligible for funding in a BIP?

-- The hosting university receives OS funds for organizing a BIP (see above).
+- The hosting university receives organizational funds for organizing a BIP (see above).

-- The sending universities receive funds to financially support their participants during their physical mobility abroad.
-Both students enrolled at the university and staff that the HEI contractually employs can be funded as participants in a BIP.
-If you are interested in STT funding as part of a BIP, please read the information on our staff mobility website.
-Information for RWTH students: Participation in a BIP abroad.
+- The sending universities receive funds to financially support their participants during their time abroad.
+Both students enrolled at the university and staff that the university institution contractually employs can be funded as participants in a BIP.
+If you are interested in STT Staff Training funding via BIP, please take a look at the information on our staff mobility page.

 BIP in Olomouc, Czech Republic